MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

 The agent becomes a watchdog, remaining in constant communication with the `Central Authority`.
 Watching for revoke actions, keeping sessions alive between laptop closings and openings, intermittent network availability, and providing us with debug output to improve services.

+## OSiRIS Access Assertion Management

+A web interface will be included as part of `oakd` that allows for
+ * Listing and managing OAAs that belong to you
+ * Lightweight workflow/approval queues for _Resource User_s